jinsingsangsung/where2sit/README.md

 You have two files to control the seat assignment: `students.txt`, and `cvlab_seat_preference.csv`.

 - `students.txt` should contain names of all students who participate to the raffle.
-Students with priorities are marked with asterisks.
+Students with priorities are marked with an asterisk.

 - `cvlab_seat_preference.csv` shows seat preferences of each student.
 Each row contains {name}, {current seat}, {preference sequence} of a student.